 All the products reviewed have DWR treatment of some sort on the outer fabric.
 Often washing and drying will do a good job restoring a DWR coating that has begun to wet out (accumulating a film of water rather than beading it).
 Try a short dose of medium heat in the dryer.

 Eventually, it will be necessary to re-apply DWR treatment to your jacket to keep it beading water.
 We prefer spray-on products as opposed to the wash-in varieties.
 We want the outer fabric to resist water well, but we still want the lining to absorb and wick moisture from sweat towards the outside.
 Wash your jacket, warm it up in the dryer, and spray on your product of choice.
 We find "baking on" the new polymers with hot air from a hair dryer increases their lifespan.
 Nikwax and Granger produce lines of fabric treatments, including spray-on and wash-in varieties.

-With the large assortment of models available, choosing the best jacket can be tough.
-We rank warmth, weight, and compressibility high on the list of important attributes, yet other features, such as weather resistance and breathability, may prove to be important depending on your use.
+With the vast assortment of models available, choosing the best jacket can be tough.
+We rank warmth, weight, and compressibility high on the list of essential attributes, yet other features, such as weather resistance and breathability, may prove to be significant depending on your use.
+Remember to ask yourself what you'll be doing in your insulated jacket.
+Will you be running or ski touring?
+Then go for something breathable like the Nano-Air Hoody.
+Run cold?
+Then check out the Hyper Puff.
+Want the best compromise of all metrics?
+The Rab Xenon X continues unchallenged to win our Editors Choice Award.
 We hope that our rigorous testing will ease your search for the right jacket.

 — Matt Bento